Oreste-Luci/httpserver-gamescores/README.md

 - Removed expired session tokens with scheduler to reduce memory consumption.
 In the implemented solution tokens are created every time a login request is received and they are only deleted when a score post is made with an expired session key.
-- Better denormalization, separation into more maps in the DAO for better read performance.
+- More denormalization for better read performance.
-- A deeper analysis of the locks needs to be made to determine if they can be applied per endpoint.
 - A distributed storage solution could be used to increase performace in response time and storage capacity, for example Cassandra.
+- More Unit tests for better coverage.

 ## Source Code